ronan-s1/OFFICIAL-DUBLIN-FOOD-HITLIST/README.md

 The following list presents an assessment of dining establishments and culinary offerings in Dublin, appraised on a scale of 1 to 10.
 This evaluation encompasses factors such as taste, portion size, pricing, and other pertinent criteria.

+If you'd like to make an addition to this list, please read the [contributing documentation](CONTRIBUTING.md).

 # LIST

 ### OH!MY STREET FOOD (7/10)